eemeli/yaml/docs/CONTRIBUTING.md

 If you would like to use an LLM to contribute code to `yaml`, please request and discuss this in an appropriate issue first.
-LLM use must be clearly indicated and pre-approved.
+LLM use MUST be clearly indicated and pre-approved.
 If there is indication of undeclared LLM assistance, the issue or pull request will be declined.